google/WebFundamentals/src/content/en/fundamentals/getting-started/web-starter-kit/index.md

 on NodeJS.org.

-If you don’t get a response or have an old version then go to NodeJS.org and click on the big green Install button.
+If you don’t get a response or have an old version then go to NodeJS.org and click the big green Install button.
 NPM will be installed with NodeJS automatically.

 ### Set Up Your Web Starter Kit Project